Work-Life Balance: What It Is and How to Achieve It

 Learn what experts say about work-life balance and what you can do to find yours.

-Setting work aside at the end of the day and catching up with loved ones is personal time, often devoted to pursuing personal interests.

-At times, these simple pleasures can seem elusive and unattainable.
-As we commit time to one side, the others seem to shrink inevitably.
-Yet, despite how it may sometimes seem, it is possible to achieve a healthy balance that fits your particular circumstances and supports your professional goals and personal relationships.
+At times, the simple pleasures of ending work at the end of the day, catching up with loved ones, and devoting days to your personal interests can seem elusive and unattainable.
+Sometimes, focusing on one aspect can make it seem like you're neglecting other parts of your life.
+Yet, it's entirely feasible to find a workable equilibrium that aligns with your specific situation and benefits both your work and personal relationships.

-The unique nature of our lives also means that each of our work-life balances will be unique.
-For a college student, it might mean forgoing Friday night parties this weekend to revise for next week’s exam.
-For a parent, it might mean adjusting their work schedule to spend more evenings with their kids during the school year.
-It might mean setting aside specific days for self-care for a busy nurse or teacher who spends all day helping others.
+The unique nature of our lives means each of our work-life balances will be unique to us.
+For a university or college student, this might mean forgoing Friday night parties to revise for next week’s exams.
+For a parent, it might mean adjusting work schedules to spend more evenings with the kids during the school year.
+A busy nurse or teacher, who spends all day helping others, might set aside specific days for self-care to accomplish her balance.

-In this article, you will learn what work-life balance is, why it matters, and the steps you can take to start achieving yours.

-Work-life balance is the amount of time you spend doing your job versus the time you spend with your friends and family and pursuing your interests.
+Work-life balance is typically defined as the amount of time you spend doing your job versus the amount of time you spend with your friends and family, and pursuing your personal interests.

-However, the term has been scrutinised recently because it suggests that our work and personal lives exist in separate, adversarial spheres, constantly fighting for our time.
-We might inadvertently reinforce unhealthy concepts about how to view our work or personal life, such as feeling guilty when we forgo one responsibility for another.
+In recent years, however, the term has come under scrutiny due to its suggestion that our work and personal lives exist in separate, adversarial spheres that are constantly fighting for our time.
+The result is that we might inadvertently reinforce unhealthy concepts about how to view either our work or personal life, such as feeling guilty when we forgo one responsibility for another.

-In response, some have begun advocating instead for the term work-life integration or the synergistic blending of our personal and professional responsibilities.
-From this perspective, work is one of the numerous aspects of our lives which needs to be considered alongside other important concerns, such as our home and family lives, community, and personal well-being.
-Supporters argue that each feeds one another and is necessary for us to thrive.
+In response, some have begun advocating for the term work-life integration, or the synergistic blending of our personal and professional responsibilities.
+From this perspective, work is simply one of the numerous aspects of our lives to consider alongside other important concerns, such as our home and family lives, our communities, and our personal well-being.
+Supporters argue that each of these feeds one another, and each is subsequently necessary for us to thrive.

 Rather than resembling a scale with two competing sides, work-life integration more resembles a Venn diagram of overlapping interests.

 Whatever term you prefer, the reality is that both describe our fundamental attempt to manage our various responsibilities and goals.
-While work-life integration might give you a more holistic framework for managing your responsibilities, work-life balance might emphasise a much-needed sense of division for those who find work creeping into their personal lives, particularly with the rise of smartphones.
-Sometimes, you may find it helpful to switch between the two as needed.
+Work-life integration provides a more holistic framework for managing various responsibilities.
+However, it can also underscore the need for a clear division, especially for those dealing with work intruding into their personal lives due to the prevalence of smartphones.
+In some cases, you might even find it useful to switch between the two as needed.

 The unique nature of our lives and fluctuating responsibilities means that work-life balance and integration look different for everyone.
 Some examples include: